dvidelabs/flatcc/README.md

 parsing.
 It is an error to provide only the table field or the type field alone, except if the type is `NONE` or `0` in which case the table is not allowed to be present.

+Union vectors are supported as of v0.5.0.
+A union vector is represented as two vectors, one with a vector of tables and one with a vector of types, similar to ordinary unions.
+It is more efficient to place the type vector first because it avoids backtracking.
+Because a union of type NONE cannot be represented by abasence of table field when dealing with vectors of unions, a table must have the value `null` if its type is NONE in the corresponding type vector.
+In other cases a table should be absent, and not null.

+Here is an example of JSON containing Monster root table with a union vector field named `manyany` which is a vector of `Any` unions in the [monster_test.fbs] schema:

+    {
+        "name": "Monster",
+        "manyany_type": [ "Monster", "NONE" ],
+        "manyany": [{"name": "Joe"}, null]
+    }

 ### Performance Notes